chloekeggen/gwas-project/README.md

 ## Installation

-To install the package, access via GitHub link and install pyvcf prior to installing package:
+To install the package, access via GitHub link and install pyvcf prior to installing package.
+Make sure you have up-to-date Conda installed on your system:

 ```
 git clone https://github.com/chloekeggen/gwas-project.git